Install Dynamics 365 for Outlook

-To set up Microsoft Dynamics CRM for Outlook on a user’s computer, you need to install the software, and then configure it.
-This topic describes how to set up and configure Dynamics CRM for Outlook, and also how to enable multi-factor authentication (MFA) through OAuth.
+To set up Microsoft Dynamics 365 for Outlook on a user’s computer, you need to install the software, and then configure it.
+This topic describes how to set up and configure Dynamics 365 for Outlook, and also how to enable multi-factor authentication (MFA) through OAuth.
 Using MFA can help make client authentication more secure, especially for mobile users.

-For information about installing Dynamics CRM for Outlook at a command prompt (silent installation), see Install Microsoft Dynamics CRM for Outlook using a command prompt.
+For information about installing Dynamics 365 for Outlook at a command prompt (silent installation), see Install Microsoft Dynamics 365 for Outlook using a command prompt.

 You can add offline capability for the user either during this installation or at a later time.

-If you encounter an issue installing, connecting, or enabling Dynamics CRM for Outlook with your CRM Online organization, use the Microsoft Support and Recovery Assistant to diagnose and fix the issue.
-You’ll need to sign in to the diagnostics tool with your CRM Online credentials.
+If you encounter an issue installing, connecting, or enabling Dynamics 365 for Outlook with your Dynamics 365 (online) organization, use the Microsoft Support and Recovery Assistant to diagnose and fix the issue.
+You’ll need to sign in to the diagnostics tool with your Dynamics 365 (online) credentials.

-Meet the Dynamics CRM for Outlook requirements specified in Microsoft Dynamics CRM for Outlook hardware requirements and CRM for Outlook support.
+Meet the Dynamics 365 for Outlook requirements specified in Microsoft Dynamics 365 for Outlook hardware requirements and Dynamics 365 for Outlook support.

 Log on to the computer as a local administrator.